wardsharp/webnovel-scraper/README.md

 ### Create a new project
 ```
 dotnet new console --framework net8.0 --use-program-main --name  webnovel-scraper
+cd webnovel-scraper
 ```
 This will create a new console project using .NET 8.0 and name the project `webnovel-scraper`.
-Note that this creates a new folder matching your project name and puts the files there
+Note that this creates a new folder matching your project name and puts the files there.

 ### Install the requisite nuget packages
 ```